Storyblok Raises $80M Series C - Read News

 Content planning is considered one of the main features of any CMS.
 Because of this, Storyblok offers multiple ways to schedule the content on multiple levels.
 The basic approach is to define a special Date/Time field for this purpose, and the more complex way is to use the Releases App, where you can schedule a group of content.

-Section titled Scheduling a Single Story Scheduling a Single Story
+Scheduling a Single Story

 With Storyblok, you can schedule the publishing of a single story directly within the Visual Editor.